Chart Color Schemes

 Recent residential development output has been above average within Greenacres when compared nationally

-The average construction cost value of new homes is $379,000, suggesting a focus on the premium segment with upmarket properties.
-This financial year has seen $4.5 million in commercial approvals, indicating limited commercial development focus.
-Compared to Greater Adelaide, Greenacres records about 59% of building activity per person and ranks among the 66th percentile nationally.
+The average construction cost of new homes is around $379,000, demonstrating a focus on the premium segment with upmarket properties.
+There have also been $4.5 million in commercial approvals this financial year, indicating limited commercial development focus compared to residential growth.
+When measured against Greater Adelaide, Greenacres records about 61% of the building activity per person and places among the 65th percentile of areas assessed nationally.

-New building activity comprises 83.0% detached houses and 17.0% attached dwellings, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
-The location has approximately 214 people per dwelling approval, indicating room for growth.
-Population forecasts indicate Greenacres will gain 164 residents through to 2041.
+New building activity shows 83.0% detached houses and 17.0% attached dwellings, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
+The location has approximately 215 people per dwelling approval, indicating a low density market.
+Population forecasts indicate Greenacres will gain 333 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development